 - 2 A minimum setback of 3.0m is to be provided from any side boundary where the side elevation has non-habitable rooms only.
-Where a pedestrian pathway is located within this type of side setback, the minimum side setbacks are to be increased by the width of that path. - 3 Where the dwellings are oriented towards side boundaries and/ or have openings to habitable rooms towards side boundaries, the setback is to be a minimum of 6.0m. - 4 A minimum setback of 6.0m is to be provided from the rear boundary.
+Where a pedestrian pathway is located within this side setback, the setback is to be increased by the width of that path. - 3 Where the dwellings are oriented towards side boundaries and/ or have openings to habitable rooms towards side boundaries, the setback is to be a minimum of 6.0m. - 4 A minimum setback of 6.0m is to be provided from the rear boundary.
 For corner sites one boundary is to be nominated as a rear boundary.